UWCNuclear/UbuntuSetUp/README.md

      sudo apt-get install qt5-default

-**Step 2.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download (using something else than Chrome) and move it to your home directory on Ubuntu (cd ~)
+**Step 2.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download (using something else than Chrome) and move it to your home directory on Ubuntu by editing the correct path in the following command:

+    mv /mnt/WHERE-IT-IS-ON-WINDOWS/geant4.10.06.p03.tar.gz ~

 **Step 3.**	 Unpack the Geant4 source package using: